 Lawyer Jason Coomer represents heirs, family members, and beneficiaries that have inherited real estate and want to partition or divide real estate including forcing sales of buildings, commercial real estate, farms, mineral interests, lake houses, ranches, houses, or other real property.
 He handles real estate partition lawsuits in central Texas including Travis County, Williamson County, Bexar County, Bastrop County, Burnet County, Llano County, Blanco County, Comal County and Hays County as well as works with other Texas probate lawyers across Texas including Dallas County, Harris County, Fort Bend County, and Tarrant County.

 Sometimes co-owners of real property cannot agree on how the property will be used or if it will be sold.
 In these instances, it is sometimes necessary to file a real estate partition lawsuit or a real estate forced sale lawsuit to divide the land, commercial property, lake house, mineral interest, or other real property.
-For questions on a Texas Real Estate Partition Lawsuit, Texas Inheritance Real Estate Partition Lawsuit or Texas Probate Real Estate Forced Sale Lawsuit, please send an e-mail message to Texas Real Estate Partition Attorney Jason S. Coomer or use our contact form to submit.
+For questions on a Texas Real Estate Partition Lawsuit, Texas Inheritance Real Estate Partition Lawsuit or Texas Probate Real Estate Forced Sale Lawsuit, please send an e-mail message to Texas Real Estate Inheritance and Family Heir Attorney Jason S. Coomer or use our contact form to submit.